openconfig/gnoi/healthz/index.md

   // Artifacts provides links to all artifacts contained in this event.
   // The individual artifacts can be retrieved via the Artifact() RPC. repeated ArtifactHeader artifacts = 5;

+  // ID is the unique key for this event in the system. string id = 6;

+  // Acknowledged is set when a caller has processed the event. bool acknowledged = 7;

+  // Create is the timestamp when this event was created. google.protobuf.Timestamp created = 8;

+  // Expires is the timestamp when the system will clean up the
+  // artifact.
+If unset, the artifact is not scheduled for garbage
+  // collection.
+  google.protobuf.Timestamp expires = 9;
 }